-- Hatch – Bayside Social’s takeaway counter is the place to go for a decadent soft serve ice cream with toppings inspired by British desserts.
+- Hatch (Update 2023: Sadly, now closed) – Bayside Social’s takeaway counter is the place to go for a decadent soft serve ice cream with toppings inspired by British desserts.
 I had Death by Chocolate which comes with chocolate sauce, brownie bits, chocolate chips, and flake.
 Yum!

 Map of Worthing Restaurants